Emmanuel-PLF/facile/README.md

 ### CONTENTS:

-  README        this file
+  *README        this file
-  Makefile      main Makefile
-  src/          source files of the library examples/     some examples using the library
+  *lib/          source files of the library *examples/     some examples using the library

 ### INSTALLATION: